 5. Silent Valley – A Preserved Beauty

-For an atypical holiday experience that you will remember for years, visit the Silent Valley.
+For a typical holiday experience that you will remember for years, visit the Silent Valley.
 Unlike many of the commercial hill stations, much of the natural charm here is still well preserved today and it is also home to a number of rare species and the Kurumbar Tribes.
 The best time to visit Silent Valley is December to April.

 Silent Valley National Park is one of the most ecologically diverse areas on the planet with some flora and fauna which are found nowhere else in the world.
 Visit to get an opportunity to see over 34 species of mammals amongst which are the rare lion-tailed macaque, Nilgiri langur, Malabar giant squirrel and hairy-winged bat.
-Entry into the valley is allowed only from 8 am to 2 pm.
 Special permission is required to enter which can be obtained on the spot at the Forest Department office at Mukkali.
 You can rent a Jeep from Mukkali to the Valley for Rs 650.

-Vision Nature Resorts – Located on the foothills of the National Park, it offers a comfortable stay combined with activities like bird watching, tribal village walk, plantation visit and fishing.
+Vision Nature Resorts: Located on the foothills of the National Park, it offers a comfortable stay combined with activities like bird watching, tribal village walks, plantation visits and fishing.

-Silent Valley Treetop Resort – Situated in the tranquility of nature it offers a Ayurvedic centre for rejuvenating treatments to its guests.
+Silent Valley Treetop Resort: Situated in the tranquillity of nature it offers an Ayurvedic centre for rejuvenating treatments to its guests.

-The nearest railway station is Palakkad (69 km) and airport is Coimbatore International Airport (91 km).
+How to get there: The nearest railway station is Palakkad (69 km) and the airport is Coimbatore International Airport (90 km).

 6. Idukki – For Natural Beauty

-Idukki Wildlife Sanctuary – Visit this sanctuary, home to elephants, bison, sambar deer, jungle cats and various species of snakes including cobra, viper and kraits.
-The entry time is 9:00 am – 5:00 pm.
+Idukki Wildlife Sanctuary: Visit this sanctuary which is home to elephants, bison, sambar deer, jungle cats and various species of snakes including cobras, vipers and kraits.
+The entry time is 9:00 am – 6:00 pm.

-Nearest railway station is Kottayam (114 km) and airport is Madurai (140 km).
+How to get there: The nearest railway station is Kottayam (103 km) and the airport is Cochin International Airport (99 km).

 7. Thekkady – Rich In Flora And Fauna

-Periyar Wildlife Sanctuary – Home to many elephants, it is one of the prime attractions in Thekkady.
+Periyar Wildlife Sanctuary: Home to many elephants, it is one of the prime attractions in Thekkady.
 Be sure to indulge in bamboo rafting, nature walk and the Tiger trail while you are here.
-The entry time is from 6:30 am to 5:30 pm.
+The entry time is from 6:00 am to 7:00 pm.

-Vandanmedu – Make sure to take an excursion through the wide spread of cardamom plantations here for an intoxicating experience.
+Vandanmedu: Make sure to take an excursion through the widespread cardamom plantations here for an intoxicating experience.

-Peppervine Hotel – With an emphasis on contemporary architecture, this chic hotel offers view of the nearby Periyar tiger reserves and the spice plantations.
+Peppervine Hotel: With an emphasis on contemporary architecture, this chic hotel offers a view of the nearby Periyar tiger reserves and the spice plantations.

-The nearest railway station is Kottayam Railway Station (68 km) and airport is Madurai (140 km).
+How to get there: The nearest railway station is Kottayam Railway Station (107.4 km) and the airport is Madurai (153 km).